gdurante2019/gdurante2019.github.io/_posts/2020-10-14-capstone_project_data_science_meets_dna_part_2_of_2.markdown

     * Dropout layer (0.2, or 20%) (dropout layer was added starting with the 2nd iteration of the model)
 * Flattening layer (to enable outputs of previous layers to be fed into a Multilayer Perceptron NN)
 * One or two dense layers (depending on what I was testing) with ReLu Activation
-* An output layer (activation = ‘softmax”  returns classifications as probabilities)
+* An output layer (activation = ‘softmax”; returns classifications as probabilities)

 ## Results and Discussion